 My overall British Virgin Island rating?!

-What I would suggest is that you stock up on your food and drinks in Antigua or Anguilla if coming from the south or Puerto Rico if coming from the North.
-Research the bays that have anchoring only; for the most part they’re a lot quieter than the bays with mooring balls.
+What I would suggest is that you stock up on your food and drinks in Antigua or Anguilla if coming from the south of Puerto Rico if coming from the North.
+Research the bays that have anchoring only; for the most part, they’re a lot quieter than the bays with mooring balls.
 And it’s definitely worth seeing some of the sights.

-My rating for the BVI is an 8 out of 10
+My rating for sailing the British Virgin Islands is an 8 out of 10

-Although our visit provided a bittersweet feel the sweetness was so very sweet that I must rate this region with top marks.
+Although sailing the British Virgin Islands provided a bittersweet feel the sweetness was so very sweet that I must rate this region with top marks.

 Anchorage or Moorings Britican Visited